lmsullivan18/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
-Overview of Election Audit
+## Overview of Election Audit

-The purpose of this election analysis was to use the vote data to determine who won the election, but also to find out more about voter turnout in each county.
+The purpose of this election analysis was to create a code that would run through a CSV file of local election data and determine who won the election, but also to find out more about voter turnout in each county.

-# Election-Audit Results
+## Election Audit Results

 - In this congressional election, 369,711 total votes were cast.